© ???-2017 by Stephen Lower

 In this diagram we have drawn two imaginary octahedra centered on ions of different kinds and extending partially into regions outside of the diagram.
 (We could equally well have drawn them at any of the lattice points, but show only two in order to reduce clutter.)
 Our object in doing this is to show that each ion is surrounded by six other ions of opposite charge; this is known as (6,6) coordination.
 Another way of stating this is that each ion resides in an octahedral hole within the cubic lattice.

-Bear in mind that large amount of empty space in diagrams depicting a crystal lattice structure can be misleading, and that the ions are really in direct contact with each other to the extent that this is geometrically possible.
-Thus a more realistic representation of the NaCl structure can be seen in the space-filling diagram shown here. [source]
+Bear in mind that the large amount of empty space in diagrams such as the one above can be misleading, and that the ions are really in direct contact with each other to the extent that this is geometrically possible.
+Thus a more realistic representation of the NaCl structure can be seen in the space-filling diagram shown here [source]

 Sodium chloride, like virtually all salts, is a more energetically favored configuration of sodium and chlorine than are these elements themselves; in other words, the reaction